Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Implications of Core Structure on Disk Formation

 The outer panels of Figure \ref{fig:combo} show the specific angular momentum content of the core material, normalized by $j_\mathrm{isco}$, as a function of mass for the series of models represented in the center panel, with time proceeding top to bottom, calculated with MESA profiles in the same manner we describe above.
 The evolution depicted in the outer panels is representative of the evolution of all other models in the same regimes (disruptive or non-disruptive mergers).
-Line color corresponds to the region in the center panel that the stellar model occupies, such that all beige models are excluded from forming \TZOs due to envelope ejection prior to merger.
+Line color corresponds to the region in the center panel that the stellar model occupies, such that all beige models are excluded from forming \TZOs\ due to envelope ejection prior to merger.

-In order to form something like a classical T\.{Z}O, the NS star would need to undergo quasi-spherical accretion for some length of time.
-In Figure \ref{fig:combo}, this would appear as a model for which some central region of the core maintains $j/j_\mathrm{isco}$ values below unity, depicted by the blue dotted line, in which partial-disk formation might occur in the outer region of the core while the interior undergoes quasi-spherical accretion.
+In order to form something like a classical T\.{Z}O, a stable halo structure would need to form around the NS star and persist for some length of time, supporting energy generation via quasi-spherical accretion (in the lower mass case) and/or spherically symmetric nuclear burning at the base of the envelope (in the higher mass case).
+In Figure \ref{fig:combo}, this would appear as a model for which some central region of the core maintains $j/j_\mathrm{isco}$ values below unity, depicted by the blue dotted line, in which partial-disk formation might occur in the outer region of the core while the interior establishes a slow-rotating core-halo structure.
 The only cores which would satisfy such partial-disk formation in Figure \ref{fig:combo} are CE ejection cases (beige).
-In fact, when we apply this analysis across the full parameter space of models ($5-40 M_\odot$), we find that in every binary system that fulfills the energetic criterion for merger (coral or brown), the core is rotating well above this limit based solely on the orbital angular momentum of the NS at $R_\mathrm{core}$.
+In fact, when we apply this analysis across the full parameter space of models ($5-40\, M_\odot$), we find that in every binary system that fulfills the energetic criterion for merger (coral or brown), the core is rotating well above this limit based solely on the orbital angular momentum of the NS at $R_\mathrm{core}$.

-In all so-called \TZO progenitor systems, the core must undergo total disk formation upon merger.
-This is further supported by the FLASH simulations (see Figure \ref{fig:jcomp}), in which the shockwaves from inspiral spin up the core such that its angular momentum content satisfies the criterion for total disk formation when the secondary is still as much as $5 R_\mathrm{tidal}$ away from the center of mass and has not yet merged with the core.
+In all so-called \TZO\ progenitor systems, the core must undergo total disk formation upon merger.
+This is further supported by the FLASH simulations (Figure \ref{fig:jcomp}), in which the shockwaves from inspiral spin up the core such that its angular momentum content satisfies the criterion for total disk formation when the secondary is still as much as $5 R_\mathrm{tidal}$ away from the center of mass and has not yet merged with the core.